Metre (poetry): Classical Arabic

 Al-Khalīl b.
 Aḥmad al-Farāhīdī's contribution to the study of Arabic prosody is undeniably significant: he was the first scholar to subject Arabic poetry to a meticulous, painstaking metrical analysis.
-Unfortunately, he fell short of producing a coherent theory; instead, he was content to merely gather, classify, and categorize the primary data—a first step which, though insufficient, represents no mean accomplishment.
-Therefore, al-Khalīl has left a formulation of utmost complexity and difficulty which requires immense effort to master; even the accomplished scholar cannot utilize and apply it with ease and total confidence.
+Unfortunately, he fell short of producing a coherent theory; instead, he was content to merely gather, classify, and categorise the primary data—a first step which, though insufficient, represents no mean accomplishment.
+Therefore, al-Khalīl has left a formulation of utmost complexity and difficulty which requires immense effort to master; even the accomplished scholar cannot utilise and apply it with ease and total confidence.
 Dr. Ibrāhīm Anīs, one of the most distinguished and celebrated pillars of Arabic literature and the Arabic language in the 20th century, states the issue clearly in his book Mūsīqā al-Shiʿr:

 I am aware of no [other] branch of Arabic studies which embodies as many [technical] terms as does [al-Khalīl’s] prosody, few and distinct as the meters are: al-Khalīl’s disciples employed a large number of infrequent items, assigning to those items certain technical denotations which—invariably—require definition and explanation. … As to the rules of metric variation, they are numerous to the extent that they defy memory and impose a taxing course of study. … In learning them, a student faces severe hardship which obscures all connection with an artistic genre—indeed, the most artistic of all—namely, poetry. … It is in this fashion that [various] authors dealt with the subject under discussion over a period of eleven centuries: none of them attempted to introduce a new approach or to simplify the rules. … Is it not time for a new, simple presentation which avoids contrivance, displays close affinity to [the art of] poetry, and perhaps renders the science of prosody palatable as well as manageable?

 In the 20th and the 21st centuries, numerous scholars have endeavored to supplement al-Khalīl's contribution.